The Stephentown Memorial Library is a small rural library serving the diverse population of Stephentown, NY and adjoining communities.

 New books and items are lent for 2 weeks.

-Videos & DVD’s (Limit of 4 per household) and Magazines are lent for 7 days.
+DVD’s (Limit of 6 per patron; 2 of these may be NEW releases) and Magazines are lent for 7 days.

 Museum Passes (Limit of 1 per household) are lent for 2 days.